 All Drainage Assessments are carried out in line with government guidance PPS 15 (Rivised Planning Policy Statement 15) ‘Planning and Flood Risk’.

-Drainage Assessment Services include;
+Drainage Assessment Services in Northern Ireland (NI) include;

 • Site Visits / Walkover by a qualified Environmental Scientist;